unic/ScalaWebTest/README.md

 The release process of ScalaWebTest is currently done manually.
 The process is done as follows:

 1. Switch the version in `build.sbt` to that which is to be released (e.g. from `0.0.1-SNAPSHOT` to `1.0.0`)
-1. Commit your changes with the commit message "Release x.x.x" (e.g. `Release 1.0.0`)
-1. Tag this commit with the release version
-1. Push you changes and the tag
 1. In your command line type in the following:
 	1. the long way:
 		1. `sbt` - enters the sbt interactive mode